Which Insurance Coverages Apply to a Hit-and-Run?

 Do I need a police report to file a hit-and-run insurance claim?

 While not always legally required, a police report is strongly recommended — and many insurers require it for hit-and-run claims specifically.
 It establishes an official record of the incident, supports the validity of your claim, and can aid in identifying the fleeing driver.
 Without one, you may face a more difficult claims process and potential denial of coverage.
+Remember, only about half of hit-and-run drivers in fatal crashes are ever caught, so your documentation is essential.

 What is the "physical contact rule" in hit-and-run UM claims?

 The physical contact rule is a requirement in most states that there must be documented proof of actual physical contact between the hit-and-run vehicle and your car before you can file a UM claim.
 This rule exists to prevent fraudulent claims where no other vehicle was actually involved.
 In a minority of states, a corroborated witness statement can substitute for physical evidence, allowing claims involving "phantom vehicles" that caused accidents without direct contact.
+Check your state's specific rules — and review your UM/UIM coverage options to know exactly what protection you have.